Cutfather: Writing and producing collaborations

-X Factor in Denmark
+The X Factor in Denmark

-On 24 September 2010, it was announced that Cutfather would replace Remee in season four of The X Factor in Denmark.
+On 24 September 2010, it was announced that Cutfather would replace Remee in season four of the Danish X Factor.
 He joined returning judge Pernille Rosendahl and former judge Thomas Blachman.
 Cutfather won in his first season with Sarah Skaalum Jørgensen.
-After completing the fifth season (his second season), Cutfather left X Factor and was replaced by Anne Linnet.
+After completing the fifth season (his second season), Cutfather left The X Factor and was replaced by Anne Linnet.